team10nb/i-can-sort/MaintenanceGuide.md

 # Maintenance Guide to iCanSort

-👍🎉 First off, thanks for taking the time to contribute or maintain! 🎉👍
+👍🎉 First off, thanks for taking the time to maintain! 🎉👍

-The following is a set of guidelines for contributing to and maintaining iCanSort.
+The following is a set of guidelines for maintaining iCanSort.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 - [Maintenance Guide to iCanSort](#maintenance-guide-to-icansort)
   - [Wait!
 I just want to try your software!](#wait-i-just-want-to-try-your-software)